 Relations with Ashland County and the School District of Bayfield are critical priorities as part of the Property taxes section (Chapter 1-3).
-Intergovernmental issues are also identified in these topics: Dialogue between the Town and Bad River and Red Cliff tribes (3-2) and Grant proposal writer (3-5).
+Intergovernmental issues are also identified in these topics: Proposal writer (1-3), and Dialogue between the Town and Bad River and Red Cliff tribes (3-2).
 Additional data are in the Current Conditions section of the Appendix, including the Economy, Transportation, Utilities, and Intergovernmental Cooperation categories.

 Land use.
-Affordable workforce housing (Chapter 1-4) is a critical priority.
-Land use issues are also identified in these topics: Formalizing relationships and responsibilities among key Island organizations (3-3), Public spaces (4-3), Business activities (4-4), Bicycling infrastructure (4-7), Unique sense of place (5-1), Heritage and historical places (5-2), Wetlands protection (5-3), Access to the natural environment (5-4), Short-term rentals (5-6), Junk (5-7), Enforcement of the Zoning Ordinance (5-8), Density (5-10), and Campers (5-11).
-Additional data are in the Current Conditions section of the Appendix, including the Housing and Land Use, Transportation, Utilities, Town Services, and Agricultural, Natural, and Cultural Resources categories.
+Affordable workforce housing (Chapter 1-2) is a critical priority.
+Land use issues are also identified in these topics: Unique sense of place (1-4), Heritage and historical places (2-1), Wetlands protection (2-2), Access to the natural environment (2-3), Vacation rentals (2-5), Junk (2-6), Enforcement of the Zoning Ordinance (2-7), Density (2-9), and Campers (2-10), Formalize relationships and responsibilities among key Island organizations (3-3), Public spaces (4-3), Business activities (4-4), and Bicycling infrastructure (4-7).
+Additional data are in the Current Conditions section of the Appendix (including the Housing and Land Use, Transportation, Utilities, Town Services, and Agricultural, Natural, and Cultural Resources categories), and in Maps 2, 3, 4, 5, 7, 8, 9, 10, 11, 12 and 13.

 Implementation.
-The Island Collaborative (Chapter 1-7) is a critical priority, identified as a key innovation to pursue implementation of the action steps recommended in this Plan.
-In addition, the majority of the nearly 80 Recommendations included in the Plan assign the Town, the Collaborative, or other specific organizations a lead role in pursuing implementation.
+The Island Collaborative (Chapter 1-5) is a critical priority, identified as a key innovation to pursue implementation of the action steps recommended in this Plan.
+In addition, the majority of the 75 Action Steps included in the Plan assign the Town, the Collaborative, or other specific organizations a lead role in pursuing implementation.